MysticTortoise/SECS/README.md

 - Parentheses will group expressions accordingly.

 ### Arguments
-`NOT IMPLEMENTED YET`
-Statements may optionally have parentheses, listing several literals that must be passed when referring to this expression.
+Statements may optionally have parentheses, listing several names that must be passed when referring to this expression.
 When argument names clash with expression names, the argument name takes precedence.

 ### Example